smf-steve/sth/README.md

    A set of scripts to facilitate automated testing of command-line programs.

-   The original or primary intent of the STH system is to facilate the automated testing of Java and MIPS subroutines.
+   The original or primary intent of the STH system is to facilitate the automated testing of Java and MIPS subroutines.
 And as such, the STH system utilizes a driver program.
 For our purpose, the two primary driver programs are: [java_subroutine and mips_subroutine](https://github.com/smf-steve/mips_subroutine/blob/main/README.md)

    The STH system, however, has been developed to function without a driver program.
 Hence, creating greater functionality.

-## Demostrative Example
+## Demonstrative Example

-   Consider our exampl program[^1] that calculates the sum of a series of number from 1..10.
+   Consider our example program[^1] that calculates the sum of a series of number from 1..10.
 For example.

    ```bash
    $ sum 1 10